 High drama at Manesar after Haryana police stop' Rajasthan cops from entering Gurgaon hotel

+High drama at Manesar after Haryana police stop Rajasthan cops from entering Gurgaon hotel

 New Delhi, July 17: It was high drama at Manesar after a Rajasthan police team was on Friday evening stopped for some time by the Haryana police from entering a hotel in Gurgaon where some dissident Congress MLAs are said to be holed up.